-What does CPF do?
+What does the CPF do?

 What is the aim of the CPF?

-And that’s where you come in.
+And that’s where CPF Members come in

 - changes in technology and innovation;

-- our skills base;
+- our skills and training base;

-- increasing pressures on natural resources;
+- increasing pressures on natural resources and on the environment;

 - challenges from emerging economies;